sshiyy/MAD24_P01_Team4/README.md

 3. Advance cart UI feature - Shiying

-Users can now swipe left on the item to add it to favorites/unfavorite, view more and also finding other relevant items.
+Users can now swipe left on the item to add it to favorites/unfavorite, view more and also finding other relevant items in the same category.

 ```
 ```